 Remember, understanding your market is not just an initial step.
-You need to continually reevaluate your market and notice the changes and adapt to remain in business.
+You need to continually reevaluate your market notice the changes and adapt to remain in business.

 Know The Art Of Bookmaking

-Another thing you need to know on how to start a bookmaking operation is understanding the art of bookmaking.
+Another thing you need to know on how to start a bookmaking operation is to understand the art of bookmaking.
 Your job as a bookie is to create odds, take bets, and payout winners.
 Therefore, you need to learn how to create odds first before you can take your client’s bets.

 An odds compiler analyzes statistical probabilities, public opinion, and other data to set the odds.
 While at it, they must factor in the chance of a game’s outcome and add a margin to ensure the bookie’s profit.